xylo/highcharts-vaadin7/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-Highcharts for Vaadin7 is written by Stefan Endrullis.
+Highcharts for Vaadin 7+ is written by Stefan Endrullis.

 <!--
 # Developer Guide